20 Unexpected Color Palettes That Work

 White + A Little Bit of Everything

-The age-old saying goes, "less is more," but in this case we say, "more is more."
-Designer Jonathan Adler gives the lounge area of the Parker Palm Springs lobby a modern, 70s-inspired feel by combining eclectic fabrics, vintage furnishings, colorful ceramics and a stunning atomic-age chandelier.
-Although he mixes coral, fuchsia, golden yellow, olive, neon, red and plenty of other hues in this small space, he does it with such ease, balance and control that it looks like these colors were meant to be together.
-Photo courtesy of Oyster.com
+The age-old saying goes, "less is more," but in this case we can say, "more is more."
+Designer Stefani Stein gives this home’s entry a modern, eclectic feel by combining a variety of colors and design styles.
+Although she mixes orange, fuchsia, black, green, nude and plenty of other hues in this small space, she does it with such ease, balance and control that it looks like these colors were meant to be together.

-Much like bright red and green, olive and bright red can make a room feel like a year-round holiday, too.
-By mixing in lighter shades of red, like coral or pink, and combining patterns on the curtains, throws, furniture and pillows, you can instantly use these classic holiday hues without feeling like you're stuck in a year-round carol.
-Design by Sarah Richardson
+Much like classic green and red, emerald green and red can make a room feel like a year-round holiday, too.
+By mixing in lighter shades of red, like coral or pink, and adding an eye-catching pattern on the walls, you can instantly use these classic holiday hues without feeling like you're stuck in a year-round carol.

-You're probably used to seeing white trim along the windows and doors in a home, but with a little paint you can easily spice up a room's color palette.
-In this family room, the designer uses coral paint on the window trim, which contrasts with the rich blue sectional, creating a stunning combination.
-Photo courtesy of Peppermint Bliss; photography by Emily Anderson
+You're probably used to seeing neutral hues used on the walls of bedrooms, but with a little paint you can easily spice up a room's color palette.
+In this bedroom, designer Brian Patrick Flynn uses a pale coral paint on the walls, which contrasts with the rich blue headboard and accents, creating a stunning combination.

 Teal + Citrus

-Designer David Bromstad is certainly no stranger to using color.
-In this Miami living room, David uses a neutral hue on the walls to warm up the room before adding his signature blast of color.
-He carefully combines mauve, hot pink and neon yellow to create an energetic, stylish and inviting space that easily fits in with its hot-spot surroundings.
+Designer Breeze Giannasio unites color exceptionally well in this stunning living room.
+She uses a neutral hue on the walls to warm up the room before adding several blasts of color.
+Her combination of burgundy, hot pink and autumn yellow creates an energetic, stylish and inviting space.

 If you're feeling especially brave, why not go for a color combination that is anything but subtle?
-Lime green and golden yellow?
+Lime green and citrus yellow?
 It works!
-In this living room, the yellow is used as an accent color while lime green is used as the primary color.
-The designer even chooses a small dividing wall to paint yellow to break up the green color scheme.
+In this dining room, yellow and green are used as the primary colors, while light blue is used as an accent color.
+D2 Interieurs calms the vibrant color scheme with crisp white walls.

 Butterscotch + Shades of Green

-Take your bedroom to a whole new level by combining vivacious hues in your tranquil space.
-Here, aqua walls and bright red and stark white accents give this room a modern and energetic feel.
+Take your living room to a whole new level by combining vivacious hues in your tranquil space.
+Here, aqua walls pair with ruby red and stark white accents give this room a modern and energetic feel.
 Red and aqua may feel like strangers on the color spectrum, but in this room they look perfect together.
-Photo courtesy of IKEA

 Kids' bedrooms should be full of spirit and liveliness, just like the kids themselves are.
-In this stylish nursery, the designer uses an unusual but well-paired combination of kelly green and citrus around the room.
-Green-and-white stripes create a focal point on the ceiling, and bold yellow doors are certainly a fun way to transform a traditional room element.
-Other primary color accents bring the entire room together.
+In this stylish nursery, designer Bri Moysa uses an unusual but well-paired combination of Kelly green and golden yellow around the room.
+Green-and-white wallpaper creates a focal point on the walls, and patterned yellow bedding is certainly a fun way to play with a traditional room element.
+Black and white accents bring the entire look together.